Rebecca’s Autumn Table Styling Tips

 Create a cosy ambiance

-The days are drawing shorter, and lighting candles is a nice way to embrace that darkness to create a cosy atmosphere.
-I love using sculptural dinner candles positioned down the centre of the table to ensure everyone’s place setting is cast in a soft, warm glow.
+The days are drawing shorter, and lighting candles is a nice way to embrace that darkness and create a cosy atmosphere.
+I love using tapered dinner candles positioned down the centre of the table to ensure everyone’s place setting is cast in a soft, warm glow.
 Choose warm, seasonal colours to tie in with the rest of your table.
-Styling tip – instead of putting your candles in a straight line, evenly spaced, try grouping them in twos or threes, slightly angled beside one another.
-This gives a more interesting and cosy ambiance, rather than a more corporate, overly perfected look.
-If you have them, using candleholders at different heights also helps – or use tea lights as well as taller tapers.

 Decorate with seasonal foliage